 Percentage represent value of 4 or higher.

-VOlunteers interviews
+VOlunteer interviews

-Interviews were conducted with 7 volunteers; 4 interviews were conducted 5 months from beginning and 3 interviews 15 months from beginning [all the volunteers are women].
+Interviews were conducted with seven volunteers; four interviews were conducted five months after the beginning and three interviews were conducted 15 months after the beginning [all the volunteers are female].
 The interviewees were chosen by the Center.